Certora/Documentation/docs/ref-manual/cvl/methods.md

 Entries in the `methods` block
 ------------------------------

-Each entry in the methods block denotes either the sighash or the ABI signature for a contract method.
+Each entry in the methods block denotes either the sighash or the type signature for a contract method.
 Methods of contracts that are introduced by {doc}`using statements <using>` can also be described by prefixing the method name with the contract variable name.
 For example, if contract `C` is introduced by the